 - Divide the ball of dough into 6-8 even parts.

-- Stack tortillas one on top of the other and cover them with a towel to preserve their temperature before served (but you can always reheat them)!
+- Stack tortillas on top of the other and cover them with a towel to preserve their temperature before serving (but you can always reheat them)!
 Enjoy!

-If you liked Easy Tortillas Recipe, I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!
+Did you love the Easy Tortillas Recipe?
+I’d be thrilled if you could share it on Pinterest or leave a star review!
+Thank you!

 Homemade Tortillas Recipe – How to make Multigrain Tortillas